brammittendorff/tegelbot/README.md

 # Tegeltjes bot for discord

-Here you can create "tegeltjes" for discord.
-When saying `/tegeltje Hey it is working live`.
+Here you can create "tiles" with text on them for discord.
+When saying `/tile say with a footer you can not stand`.

 ## Requirements